 Battersea Park Children’s Zoo

 Not far from the Peace Pagoda, the Battersea Park Children’s Zoo is a separate attraction with an entrance fee.
 It’s relatively small, but size isn’t everything, as they utilise the space well.
 With an easy route to follow, there are several mammals and birds that you pass along the way, including monkeys, otters, rodents and chinchillas, to farm animals.
 There is also a little reptile house which houses interesting cold-blooded creatures such as snakes and geckos.

 During the school holidays and the weekends, there are feeding times for the farm animals, otters and meerkats, and the monkeys.
 Unfortunately, we had just missed the time slot for this.
 But it’s another great activity for kids to get involved with.

 Once you wind your way past the more exotic animals, you come to a natural stopping point – the cafe!
 Which has plenty of indoor and outdoor seating and a variety of hot and cold food.
-The kids enjoyed a little picnic, while us adults sipped much-needed coffee.
+The kids enjoyed a little picnic, while we sipped much-needed coffee.

-We were really impressed with the facilities, and could have easily spent a lot longer here, but for the fact because it was a hot day and a Saturday, the zoo was becoming quite busy.
-My friend, who has been during the week, says it’s much quieter, if you wanted to avoid crowds.
+We were really impressed with the facilities and could have easily spent a lot longer here, but for the fact, because it was a hot day and a Saturday, Battersea zoo was becoming quite busy.
+My friend, who has been during the week, says it’s much quieter if you wanted to avoid crowds.

 Things To Know Before Visiting Battersea Park Children’s Zoo